 We all know the movie Groundhog Day, it is a classic.
 However, do you know how it all started?
-Download our free Groundhog Day history printables and have fun learning with the kids.
+Download our free history of Groundhog Day worksheet and have fun learning with the kids.

 Groundhog Day is a celebration of weather forecasting based on the predictions of Phil the Punxsutawney groundhog.
 The event happens every year on February 2nd and is celebrated across the United States of America and Canada.